zougui1/nameless-story/story/world.md

 ## Feral Dragons

-The lifespan of feral dragons ranges between 800 and 1000 years.
+- lifespan: 800 to 1000 years
+- clutch size: 4 to 9 eggs

 Dragons often have scales and a thick hide.
 However, although it is rare, some can have a thin hide.
 Most dragons can use magic, but some are unable to.